 How to use Bladderwrack

-I suggest using the powder as it is readily accessible to anyone.
+I suggest using the powder as it is very easy to use and you're able to consume a high dosage if desired.
 Most people suggest sprinkling 1 teaspoon on salads, soups or foods.

 - 1 banana